apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/switchover.md

 ## Initiate the switchover

-You can switch over a secondary of a MongoDB PrimarySecondary to the primary role, and the former primary instance to a secondary.
+You can switch over a secondary of a MongoDB ReplicaSet to the primary role, and the former primary instance to a secondary.

 <Tabs>